maforn/digital-antikythera-mechanism/README.md

 ## File Structure

-The project is organized into two main parts, with shared components:
+The project is organized into two main parts:

 - `ancient_simulation.py`: Main file for the ancient-style simulation.
 - `ancient_drawing.py`: Handles the rendering of the front face for the ancient simulation.
 - `ancient_back_face.py`: Handles the rendering of the back face for the ancient simulation.
 - `ancient_config.py`: Configuration data for the ancient simulation.
+- `ancient_recorder.py`: Utility for recording the ancient simulation.``

 - `modern_simulation.py`: Main file for the modern-style simulation.
 - `modern_drawing.py`: Handles the rendering of the front face for the modern simulation.
 - `modern_back_face.py`: Handles the rendering of the back face for the modern simulation.
 - `modern_config.py`: Configuration data for the modern simulation.
+- `modern_recorder.py`: Utility for recording the modern simulation.

+# Other Simulations
+More simulations of the Antikythera mechanism can be found on [github](https://github.com/topics/antikythera-mechanism).
+Some of these have inspired this project.